 AFK’s Board Members are ambassadors for the Society for Advancement of Education, Jerusalem, helping to build awareness and generate support for SAE’s high schools, residences and national educational programs.
 (Click on each name for brief biographical information.)

 Rina Shkolnik – New York

-Dr. Joseph Abraham Ahram – Co-Chair & Secretary of the Board
+Dr. Joseph Abraham Ahram – Vice-Chair & Secretary of the Board

 Dr. Joseph Abraham Ahram, a Board Certified Obstetrician and Gynecologist, is a native of Israel and a member of the first graduating class of the SAE Mae Boyar High School.
 He attended medical school at the Hebrew University Hadassah Medical School and practiced medicine in Israel for ten years before coming to the United States.
 Joseph is affiliated with 4 hospitals in the New York City area, and has a private practice in Brooklyn.
 He was awarded “Compassionate Doctor Recognition” in 2014 as well as a Patients’ Choice Award.

 Tamara Lippman Bernstein

 Tamara Bernstein is the third generation of a family who have actively supported education in Israel.
 In addition to her prominent role in the Jewish community of Southern California, she is Executive Vice President of Metalmart International.
 Tamara and her family have made several trips to Israel to visit the Steinberg Interdisciplinary Educational Residence in Kfar Saba, founded by her grandparents Sol and Betty Steinberg.
 The family legacy of tzedakah and tikkun olam will continue to motivate succeeding generations of this generous family.